big-data-lab-umbc/sea-ice-prediction/climate-change-ai-workshop/README.md

 The workshop paper is publicly accessible [here](https://www.climatechange.ai/papers/icml2021/50/paper.pdf).

 ## Code
-In this repository, we have 2 folders:
+In this repository, we have following folders:
 1. Data
 2. Data Preprocessing
 3. Models for sea-ice prediction